 In a stunning turn of events, Joe Giudice withdrew his bankruptcy petition, apparently after seeing there is a fair to even chance he and possibly wife Teresa Giudice would be convicted during their bankruptcy fraud trial, scheduled for October 13.
-The cast members were known for an extravagant lifestyle, while barely able to keep the creditors off the front lawn.
+The Real Housewives of New Jersey cast members were known for an extravagant lifestyle, while barely able to keep the creditors off the front lawn.

 From the New Jersey Star Ledger